realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - A "Method" is just a normal function that is inside a class.
 It can manipulate the variables of its `object`, or call other methods in its `object` or call other methods in objects from other classes.
       - The process of calling a method on an object is referred to as "sending a message" to the object in COP.
-      - THIS IS TERRIBLE NAMING FOR COP!
+      - ⚠️ THIS IS TERRIBLE NAMING!
 Because it not a "message" at all.
-        - It's just calling a function!!!!
-THIS IS NOT MESSAGING!
+        - It's just calling a _function!!!!_ THIS IS NOT MESSAGING!
+        - "Messaging" implies that something is "sent" to the object and the object can decide what to do with the message.
         - This misnomer lead to a lot of confusion for reasons that will be made clear in this document.
   - The use of the word "constructor" is a bit of a misnomer, as the memory space for the Object has already been allocated, its only purpose is to initialize the state of the object.